johnhong1206/nextinstagram/README.md

 This is instagram like webpage

-This Project is built by Istagram clone built with NextJs, Redux, ContextAPI, Tailwind CSS and Firebase
+This Project built with NextJs, Redux, ContextAPI, Tailwind CSS and Firebase

 The native app of this webpage is https://github.com/johnhong1206/RNInstagram